jaredkhan/Basic-Grunt-Init/README.md

-# basic-grunt-init
+# Rapid

+Grunt-init template to get up and running for rapid prototyping websites.
 Create a basic Grunt setup with src and dist folders.
 Setup for using Sass, JS, and HTML.

 - liveReload
 - Sass
 - imagemin
 - uglify
-- Source maps (both sass and js)
+- Source maps (js only due to using libsass)

 [grunt-init]: http://gruntjs.com/project-scaffolding